 - i.
 Financial institutions should have a written capital policy that is agreed by the senior management and approved by the Board.
 The capital policy should specify the principles that management will follow in making decisions about how to deploy capital. - ii.
-The capital policy should reference a suite of capital and performance-related metrics against which management monitors the institution including key metrics such as regulatory capital measures such as the CAR and CET1 ratio and return measures such as return on equity (ROE), return on risk-adjusted capital (RORAC), and risk-adjusted return on capital (RAROC). - iii.
+The capital policy should reference a suite of capital and performance-related metrics against which management monitors the institution including: - regulatory capital measures e.g. the capital adequacy ratio ("CAR") and common equity Tier 1 ("CET1") ratio; and - b. return measures e.g. return on equity (ROE), return on risk-adjusted capital (RORAC) and risk-adjusted return on capital (RAROC). - iii.
 Financial institutions should identify triggers and limits for every metric specified in the capital policy.
 Capital policies should incorporate minimum thresholds that are monitored by managers to ensure that the financial institution remains strong. - iv.
 A monitoring framework should be put in place and complemented by a clear and transparent formal escalation protocol for situations when a trigger or limit is approached and/or breached, at which point a timely decision needs to be taken. - v.
 An important input to a capital policy is an expression of risk tolerance/appetite that should be approved and renewed annually by the Board.